-Degree Applicable, CSU, UC (May be taken for option of letter grade or Pass/No Pass)
+(May be taken for option of letter grade or Pass/No Pass) 18 hours lecture

-Engineering and surveying professions including academic requirements, articulation agreements with four-year institutions, transfer, engineering study as a preparation for other careers, and academic and employment strategies.
+Engineering and surveying professions including academic requirements, articulation agreements with four-year institutions. transfer, engineering study as a preparation for other careers, and academic and employment strategies.
 Also includes professional engineering licensure and engineering ethics.
 Field trips are required.